This blog was originally published in 2019, and it was updated in 2023.

 Mobile Deposit Tip: Endorse your check using a blue or black ink pen.

 Hang on to the Mobile-Deposited Check Before Trashing

-After you make the deposit, keep the paper check handy for two weeks in case of problems with your transaction.
+After you make the deposit, keep the paper check handy for two weeks in case there are problems with your transaction.
 Inscribe the date and “mobile deposit” on the check so that you don’t make the mistake of attempting to deposit it twice, which can lead to you having to pay a fee.

 Get Started Using Mobile Check Deposits

 To get started, enroll in online banking and then download the Minster Bank Mobile App on the App Store or Google Play.
-From there, just log in and follow the steps on making a deposit.
+From there, just log in and follow the steps for making a deposit.

 We’ve also put together a demo video and mapped out each step for you — just click the link below to get started using mobile check deposits.

 Published by Minster Bank

 Includes copyrighted material of IMakeNews, Inc. and its suppliers